 Creating database | Databases can be fully created in Campaign, including adding fields for storing relevant information, such as contact profiles and preferences, that users can update themselves. |

-You can import your own database and database data into Campaign to create a new database or update an existing database.
-Your existing fields can be preserved or saved in existing Campaign fields. |
+Import | You can import your own database and database data into Campaign to create a new database or update an existing database.
+Your existing fields can be preserved or saved in the existing Campaign fields. |

 Collecting information and tracking | New information, such as contact preferences and recent click activity, can be added through Campaign.
-Convenient web forms can be used to enable contacts to update their own information. |
+Convenient web forms can be used to enable contacts to update their information. |

-Campaign has a range of versatile options that allow for complete database management.
-You may keep your databases in private or shared folders, depending on the scope of use (private or organizational).
-Apart from adding contacts, you can manage the databases in a number of ways: import ( as a one-time action or recurring event), merge, delete, export, rename, and purge.
+Manage databases | Campaign has a range of versatile options that allow for complete database management.
+You may keep your databases private or in shared folders, depending on the scope of use (private or organizational).
+Apart from adding contacts, you can manage the databases in several ways: import (as a one-time action or recurring event), merge, delete, export, rename, and purge.
 Inactive databases can be archived automatically. |

 Query/ Segment/ Target |